philippebeck/pam/README.md

 The sessions are managed by Pam for user connection actions & for user alert actions, all with filters

-All superglobals are managed by GlobalsController with filters too.
+All superglobals are managed by the GlobalsController with filters too.

-The contact part is managed by MailController with SwiftMailer package.
+The service part is managed by the ServiceController.

 ## Summary